 Eller students’ health and wellness throughout their Eller experience and especially during the COVID-19 crisis, is our paramount concern.
 Please use this page to find resources to help you during this unique time.

-Arizona Student Emergency Fund
+Arizona Student Emergency Fund and Cares Act

 The University of Arizona utilizes the Student Emergency Fund to support our students who are in danger from withdrawing due to an unexpected, temporary financial hardship as a result of illness, family crisis, natural disaster or other emergency or crisis situations.
 The fund is intended to assist UA students by providing subsidies solely for unexpected emergency expenses.
+The University of Arizona has also been allocated funds to through the CARES Act.
+The Student Emergency Fund application allows a student to be considered for both funding sources.

 The Campus Pantry